Tesla, Inc.: Semi

 The Tesla Semi is a Class 8 semi-truck by Tesla, Inc., with a tri-motor, rear-wheel drive layout.
-Tesla claims that the Semi has approximately three times the power of a typical diesel semi truck, and a range of 500 mile.
+Tesla states that the Semi has approximately three times the power of a typical diesel semi truck, and a range of 500 mile.
 Two prototype trucks were first shown in November 2017 and initial deliveries were made to PepsiCo on December 1, 2022.
-Tesla stated in April 2024 that it plans full production in late 2025.
+High-volume production started on April 29, 2026.